pjadanowski/ecommerce-demo/README.md

 I've used some classes/files from my e-commerce project and put it here.
 Unfortunatelly i can't show you whole project because it's commertial.

 For the html template i used taildwindcss components.
-Not everything is working, it's just raw templating.
+Not everything is working, it's just raw templating for a visual presentation.

-#### run project
+### Run project

 just run